microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ...
 ```

-// TODO - is this Framework-specific"?
-Should it be ported to Framework.md?

 You can also, if you are so inclined, read the output from the exact instance of the test that was run during
 `stuart_ci_build`.
 The output file can be found on a path that looks like: